Friday, June 23, 2023

 We hiked the Piedras Marcadas Canyon Trail Length which is 1.8 miles round-trip on a unpaved sandy trail where there are as many as 400 petroglyphs to see.
 We also hiked the Rinconada Canyon Trail Length which is 2.2 miles long where we saw many petroglyphs as well.

 The trails have posts with cables on them to keep visitors on the trail.
-The last time we hiked these trails there were no cables so we were able to get very near the petrogylphs.
+The last time we hiked these trails there were no cables, so we were able to get very near the petroglyphs.
 Now binoculars are needed to see many of them further off the trials.

 Our favorite petroglyph is at the end of the Piedras Marcadas Canyon Trail.
 It is one featuring many hands on it.
 Another somewhat comical petroglyph we discovered this year was one encompassing some rock imperfections to make a face.
 Too funny…